|CORE COURSES (42 CREDITS)

 Etiology, diagnosis, and management of children and adults with disorders of fluency, e.g., developmental stuttering, neurologically based stuttering, cluttering, and other non-fluent speech conditions will be studied.

-Education and training in the assessment and management of motor speech disorders across the lifespan.
-Discussion of the nature, etiology, diagnosis, and management of motor speech disorders with emphasis on differential diagnosis and treatment.
+Education and training in the assessment and management of motor speech disorders in adults.
+This course includes discussion of the nature, etiology, diagnosis, and management of motor speech disorders with emphasis on differential diagnosis and treatment.

 ||Dysphagia (3 credits)